 Begin the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.
-Explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts, and stop for a photo opportunity on the banks of the Li river to meet a genuine cormorant fisherman.
-Enjoy time at leisure or choose one of the many optional activities available including cycling or bamboo rafting.
+Continue the relaxation with a soothing Chinese reflexology massage before exploring Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts.
+Enjoy the rest of the afternoon at leisure.